Self-Concordant Perturbations for Linear Bandits: Problem Setting

-We consider that the adversary is \emph{oblivious}, meaning that the loss functions are chosen by the adversary before the game starts, possibly with the knowledge of the learner’s policy.
-We also suppose that $K$ is a convex body and that losses are bounded: for all loss vectors $y$ and action $a\in K$, $|\sca{y}{a}|\leq 1$.
+On top of that, we make the following assumptions.
+First, the action set $K$ is a convex body, i.e., a compact convex set with non-empty interior.
+Moreover, the losses are bounded: for all loss vectors $y$ and action $a\in K$, $|\sca{y}{a}|\le 1$.

-The quantity of interest is the difference between the learner's cumulated loss and the cumulated loss of the best action in-hindsight.
-We define the learner's \emph{regret with respect to some competitor $u\in K$} as where the expectation is taken with respect to the randomness in the actions of the learner.
-The learner's \emph{regret} is then defined as $R_n\coloneq\sup_{u\in K}R_n(u)$.
-A minimal goal for a good learner would be to achieve sublinear regret for all sequence of loss vectors $(y_t)_{1\leq t\leq n}$.
+The quantity of interest is the difference between the learner's cumulated loss and the cumulated loss of the best action in-hindsight, called the regret.
+We define the learner's \emph{regret with respect to some competitor $u\in K$} as